MunKeat/cs4224f-cassandra/README.md

 (env) $ mv ./4224-project-files/data-files/*.csv ./data
 ```

-4. Set the configuration file
+4. Set up the configuration file

 5. Run `import.py` to import the data into cassandra